This is a class variable

 def is_valid_account_number(account_number):

-• The is_valid_account_number static method takes an account_number parameter and checks if it has a length of 5 characters.
+is_valid_account_numberstatic method takes anaccount_numberparameter and checks if it has a length of 5 characters. - It returns

 The code continues by creating two bank account instances (account1 and account2), performing transactions using instance methods (deposit and withdraw), displaying account balances, validating account numbers using the static method, and finally, displaying the total number of accounts using the class method.